Fractured Magic: Chapter Twenty-Eight

 At that, Roman smiled back.
 “Only sometimes.”

 A whistle blew, followed by the crashing of metal and a release of steam as Dinara strolled down the train platform, suitcase in hand.
-She was always loathe to leave Gallontea, and no amount of heartbreak felt here could change that.
+She was always loathe to leave Gallonten, and no amount of heartbreak felt here could change that.

 “Hurry up, Di, or we’ll leave you behind!”
 Gemma called out an open window, the whistle blowing again and cutting off anything more she had to say.